-Canada Will Soon Provide Low-Income Families With $10-Per-Month Internet
+Canada Is Providing Low-Income Families With $10 a Month Internet

 Access to the internet is becoming more and more important — especially in schools.